 Our Simple Checklist Can Keep Your Virginia Fireplace Safe All Winter LongMon Dec 19, 2016

 Hello winter!
-Today marks the first day of our coldest season.
+Virginia's coldest season is offcially here.
 Thank goodness for fireplaces and wood stoves!
 If you’re looking into getting one, correct installation by a licensed and certified pro is key.
-If you already have one, remember we’re sharing our NNINS expert experience on how to take the best care of your home.
+If you already have one, we’re sharing our NNINS expert experience on how to maintain it and protect your home.
 We've seen first hand what can go wrong.

-Heating heroes like fireplaces and wood stoves can become real home fire hazards because they’ve been neglected.
+Heating heroes like fireplaces and wood stoves can become real home fire hazards when they’ve been neglected.

 Not to worry if this sounds like you.
 We’ve got you covered!
 Be sure to check the annual professional inspection and cleaning off the list.
 (Please and thank you!)
 Now let’s keep things running smoothly all season long with our simple checklist.